-From Section 2 Sustainability Goal of the GSP, "The Sustainability Goal of the Cosumnes Subbasin is to ensure that groundwater...continues to be a long-term resource for beneficial users and uses including urban, domestic, agricultural, industrial, environmental, and others."
-Section 14.1 Undesirable Results for Chronic Lowering of Groundwater Levels of the GSP states that "Significant and Unreasonable effects associated with Undesirable Results occur when the number of completely dewatered domestic wells exceeds the assumed natural well replacement rate projected to occur over the 20-year implementation horizon."
-Therefore, the overall goal of the GSP and the PMA activities are aimed at positively impacting small water systems and protecting the shallower private domestic wells.
+From Section 2 Sustainability Goal, of the GSP, "The Sustainability Goal of the Cosumnes Subbasin is to ensure that groundwater...continues to be a long-term resource for beneficial users and uses including urban, domestic, agricultural, industrial, environmental, and others."
+Section 14.1 Undesirable Results for Chronic Lowering of Groundwater Levels, of the GSP states that "Significant and Unreasonable effects associated with Undesirable Results occur when the number of completely dewatered domestic wells exceeds the assumed natural well replacement rate projected to occur over the 20-year implementation horizon."
+Therefore, the overall goal of the GSP is aimed at positively impacting small water systems (PM Mutual Water Company and Cosumnes River Indian Association identified in Figure 3 in Attachment 4) and protecting the shallower private domestic wells (Figure 3 in Attachment 4).

-Figure X, in Attachment 4, shows the location of the domestic wells and water systems within the Basin.
-GSP Section 5.1.5 Well Density per Square Mile reports that there are 2,258 domestic wells in the subbasin, far more than the number of production (433) or public (23) wells in the subbasin.
-Domestic wells are typically the most vulnerable to water level decline because they are often drilled shallower due to lower water use requirements and financial constraints.
-Long-term stability in water levels ensure groundwater accessibility to all users, and is protective against well failure, thus water savings through Land Repurposing and Water Conservation projects contribute towards groundwater sustainability making GSP implementation more feasible.
-Additionally under this component, the GSAs will ensure that stakeholder and outreach engagement activities include protocols and venues accessible to domestic well users and small water systems in the Basin and suitable for their continued engagement and inclusion.
+Figure 3 in Attachment 4 shows the location of the domestic wells, small water systems and public water systems within the Basin.
+GSP Section 5.1.5 Well Density per Square Mile, reports that there are 2,258 domestic wells in the Basin, far more than the number of production (433) or public (23) wells in the Basin.
+Stable water levels ensure groundwater accessibility to existing wells and protects against pump and well failures.
+Domestic wells are typically the most vulnerable to water levels declining below the top of well screen because they are often drilled shallower due to lower water use requirements and financial constraints.
+Recharge projects such as the pilot studies in this Component will facilitate stabilize groundwater levels and ensure a reliable water supply for all users.
+Additionally, under this Component, the GSAs will ensure that stakeholder and outreach engagement activities include protocols and venues accessible to domestic well users and small water systems in the Basin and suitable for their continued engagement and inclusion.

 The component's contribution to the stability of groundwater will also help address the needs of the Safe and Affordable Fund for Equity and Resilience (SAFER) program.
 SAFER prioritizes funding based on a 2022 Drinking Water Needs Assessment.
-Maps that accompany the 2022 assessment show that areas around Galt are at-risk for water shortage issues and that areas south of Sloughhouse and near lone and in the southern portion of Amador County are potentially at risk for water shortage issues, as shown in Attachment 4 Page \\\\\\.
-In addition, areas near Twin Cities Road, south of Sloughhouse, and north of lone are at risk for water quality issues.
+Maps that accompany the 2022 assessment show that areas around Galt are at risk for water shortage issues and that areas south of Sloughhouse and near lone and in the southern portion of Amador County are potentially at risk for water shortage issues, as shown in Figure 3 in Attachment 4.
+In addition, areas near Twin Cities, south of Sloughhouse, and north of lone are at risk for water quality issues.